sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 <p>{count} doubled is {doubled}</p>
 ```

-> Use `$effect` with caution - most of the time, you're better off using a different pattern.
-Most importantly, writing to `$state` within an `$effect` is almost always an anti-pattern, and when not careful could result in the `$effect` rerunning over and over again.
+> `$effect` was designed for managing side effects such as logging or connecting to external systems like third party libraries that have an imperative API.
+If you're managing state or dataflow, you should use it with caution – most of the time, you're better off using a different pattern.
 Below are some use cases and what to use instead.

 If you update `$state` inside an `$effect`, you most likely want to use `$derived` instead.